Click on the links below to preview selected pages from this course.

 - Clinical Relevance of D Phenotypes

-- When given during pregnancy, RhIg may cross the placenta and sensitize fetal D-positive RBCs.
+- True or False: When given during pregnancy, RhIG may cross the placenta and sensitize fetal D-positive RBCs.

-- A 300 µg dose of RhIg can suppress immunization to how many mL of D-positive whole blood?
+- What dose of RhIG can suppress immunization of 30 mL of D-positive whole blood?

 - Rosette Test